1031 Exchanges

 Before you engage in this intricate process, make sure you have the right people in your corner.
 Each member of your team should be familiar with the rules governing a 1031 Exchange:

 If you’re unsure who will fill any one of these positions, start with your Hilliker broker.
-We’ll help you assemble a team and get you off on the right foot.
+We’ll help you assemble a team and get your 1031 exchange off on the right foot.

-STEP 2: Sell your current property — but handle the proceeds correctly.
+STEP 2: Sell your current property — but handle the proceeds correctly to set up your 1031 Exchange.

 First, you’ll list your property for sale, find the right buyers, negotiate a win-win deal, and close successfully with the help of your Hilliker broker.